-(BINGHAMTON, N.Y.) — Mayor Richard C. David on Tuesday joined officials from the Binghamton Local Development Corporation (BLDC) and SUNY Broome’s Entrepreneurial Assistance Program (EAP) to announce details of the 2019 BLDC-EAP Business Plan Competition, which awards $5,000 to the best plan for developing a business in the City of Binghamton.
+(BINGHAMTON, N.Y.) — Mayor Richard C. David on Friday announced details of the Binghamton Local Development Corporation (BLDC) and SUNY Broome’s Entrepreneurial Assistance Program (EAP) 2021 BLDC-EAP Business Plan Competition, which awards $5,000 to the best plan for developing a business in the City of Binghamton.

 “Promoting small business development and entrepreneurship are key objectives of the City of Binghamton,” said Mayor David.
 “I look forward to seeing the new ideas generated by this competition.”